j4c0d3h00g/MSMP/README.md

 ## Files
 This repository contains the following Python files:
 - `data_preprocessing.py`: Contains methods to retrieve and clean the data.
 In this file, also other functional methods for e.g. finding model words and creating shingles of size k are included.
 - `functions.py`: Contains the functionality of the MSMP+ algorithm.
-This file consists of the methods that create binary vector representations for the products, apply Locality Sensitive Hashing (LSH), and perform the Multi-component Similarity Method (MSM).
+This file consists of the methods that create binary vector representations for the products, perform Locality Sensitive Hashing (LSH), and apply a more general form of the Multi-component Similarity Method (MSM).
 - `performance_evaluation.py`: Contains a method to derive the performance evaluation measures and a method to derive the optimal threshold for the adapted hierarchical single linkage clustering that is part of MSM.
 - `bootstrapping.py`: Performs bootstrapping in order to consistently evaluate the performance of MSMP+ for various amounts of added information from the key-value pairs.
 - `plots.py`: Plots the average performance measures across the number of bootstraps against the fraction of comparisons made.